microsoft/virtualnodesOnAzureContainerInstances/Docs/K8sHelpers.md

 ```

 ### Additional considerations
-> NOTE: The CronJob is not limited to impacting pods running on virtual nodes... any pod with the `pod-max-age-minutes` label will be impacted.
+> NOTE: The CronJob as written above is not limited to impacting pods running on virtual nodes... any pod with the `pod-max-age-minutes` label will be impacted.

 Merely setting up the automation to cycle pods is often not the full extent of the work.
-The customer's pods that are being cycled this way should be setup so that they are able to gracefully exit when requested.
-This can include
+The customer's pods that are being cycled this way should be set up so that they are able to gracefully exit when requested.
+This can include:
 - Configuring a Termination Grace Period that is appropriate to the workload
 - Configuring Pre-Stop hooks if actions need to be taken upon the container being prepared to be stopped
-- Updating the container business logic to respect the container STOP signalling that the process will be stopped after the configured Termination Grace Period
+- Updating the container business logic to respect the container STOP signaling that the process will be stopped after the configured Termination Grace Period

 A good source of relevant information here is the [public K8s documentation for Pod Lifecycle and the Termination of Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination)